-Deciding how to take your next step in education is a big decision, so at Stratford-upon-Avon College (Solihull College & University Centre) we have compiled some valuable information that will assist you during the application process.
+Deciding how to take your next step in education is a big decision, so at Stratford-upon-Avon College (and merger partner Solihull College & University Centre) we have compiled some valuable information that will assist you during the application process.

-If you are offered a place and you choose to make Stratford-upon-Avon College (Solihull College & University Centre) your place to study, you will be entering into a contract with the College.
+If you are offered a place and you choose to make Stratford-upon-Avon College (and merger partner Solihull College & University Centre) your place to study, you will be entering into a contract with the College.
 The terms and conditions of your student contract are available as set out below:

 Your Offer Letter